 The common forms of skin discoloration are melasma, freckles, and age spots.

 Melasma occurs on sun-exposed areas of the face.
-It shows as a brown color on your cheeks, nose, forehead, and upper lip.
-Melasma is also known as pregnancy mask due to the link it has to the female hormone estrogen and progesterone.
+It shows a brown color on your cheeks, nose, forehead, and upper lip.
+Melasma is also known as a pregnancy mask due to the link it has to the female hormone estrogen and progesterone.

 Pregnant women and those taking birth control pills are prone to melasma that generally disappears after childbirth or when you stop taking some contraceptive pill.

 Freckles are common among light-skinned people and those with red or light hair.
 It is caused by genetics and sun exposure and tends to darken during summer or when you have too much sun exposure.

 Age spots are also caused by sun exposure, and they appear as brown, black or gray spots found on our skin.

 Causes of Skin Discoloration